OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

-# Mobile App Taxonomy
+# Mobile Application Taxonomy

-The term "mobile app" refers to a self-contained computer program designed to execute on a mobile device.
+The term "mobile application" or "mobile app" refers to a self-contained computer program designed to execute on a mobile device.
 Today, the Android and iOS operating systems cumulatively comprise [more than 99% of the mobile OS market share](https://www.idc.com/promo/smartphone-market-share/os).
-Additionally, mobile Internet usage has surpassed desktop usage for the first time in history, making mobile browsing and apps the [most widespread kind of Internet-capable applications](https://www.idc.com/promo/smartphone-market-share/os).
+Additionally, mobile Internet usage has surpassed desktop usage for the first time in history, making mobile browsing and apps the [most widespread kind of Internet-capable apps](https://www.idc.com/promo/smartphone-market-share/os).

 > In this guide, we'll use the term "app" as a general term for referring to any kind of application running on popular mobile OSes.